-Explorer Labs Marsbound (6th-12th):In this engaging NASA-developed game, student engineering teams work to balance financial, mass, and power budgets while planning a mission to the Red Planet.
+Explorer Lab Activities Marsbound (grades 6-12) In this engaging NASA-developed game, student engineering teams work to balance financial, mass, and power budgets while planning a mission to the Red Planet.
 Greatest scientific gains and most efficient use of funds will identify which team is declared top mission planners!
 MarsboundÔnaturally draws on student collaboration and communication, making this an excellent activity for secondary students.

-Change the Current (6th) With its largest energy production plant offline, Colorado Springs Utilities needs help to keep the city from going dark.
+Change the Current (grade 6) With its largest energy production plant offline, Colorado Springs Utilities needs help to keep the city from going dark.
 Taking into consideration energy resources, budget, and environmental impact, student teams will compete to create the best plan to win the contract to “power up” Colorado Springs.

-Extraordinaires Design Studio (4th-12th) Empathize.
+Extraordinaires Design Studio (grades 4-12) Empathize.
 Define.
 Ideate.
 Prototype.
 Test…The design thinking process is a Makerspace method that encourages everyone to be part of developing a more desirable future for all.Join us as we challenge your students to conceptualize and create a project that will improve the life of some very unique characters.
 Creative thinking, problem solving, and teamwork are required!

-Breakout Boxes (6th-12th) Do your students have what it takes to solve a space-themed mystery and escape the room?
+Breakout Boxes (grades 6-12) Do your students have what it takes to solve a space-themed mystery and escape the room?
 Using critical thinking, collaboration, creativity, and communication, along with an amped up version of Breakout BoxesÔ, students learn aerospace content, practice collaboration and problem-solving skills and challenge their teamwork in this timed and entertaining session.

 This is the background of the Bottom Area shown below.
 It'll display correctly on published site.